giosermon/AirBnB_clone/README.md

     quit - exits console
-    emptyline - overwrites default emptyline method and does nothing create - Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id destroy - Deletes an instance based on the class name and id.
-Save the change into the JSON file. show - Prints the string representation of an instance based on the class name and id. all - Prints all string representation of all instances based or not on the class name. update - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
+    emptyline - overwrites default emptyline method and does nothing create - Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id destroy - Deletes and instance base on the class name and id show - Prints all string representation of all instances based or not on the class name. all - Prints all string representation of all instances based or not on the class name. update - Updates an instance based on the class name and id by adding or updating attribute

-    models/ --- Directory that contains main classes:
+    models - Directory that contains main classes:

     base_model.py - The BaseModel class is main class where where other classes will be derived.
 This class gives the main attributes like id, created and updated time when a instance occurs.